nuxeh/aocf/aocf_cli/README.md

 * `--year`
 * `--day`

-These can be used to override the current day or year used when fetching, initialising, or other commands.
-Generally commands will get the day and year from the configuration if these are not provided.
+These can be used to override the current day or year used when fetching, or other commands.
+Generally commands will get the day and year from the root configuration if it exists, and these are not provided.

 ### Viewing flags

 * `--view`

-If no flags are given, `aocf` will generally output content on standard output;
-if `--view` is provided, output will be piped to the pager programme specified in the root configuration (`.aocf/config`) as e.g. `pager = "less"`.
+If no flags are given, `aocf` will generally output content on standard output or stderr; if `--view` is provided, output will be piped to the pager programme specified in the root configuration (`.aocf/config`) as e.g. `pager = "less"`.

+* `--pretty`

+Only available for the `brief` subcommand, pretty formats the challenge brief in a similar format to viewing on the Advent of Code website, in a scrollable, pager fashion.

 ### Retrieval flags